njaard/sonnerie/README.md

 In the above "fibonacci" example, we're using the "u" format.

-Multi-column rows are not extensively tested, but would look something like this, for two floating point values representing latitude and longitude:
+Multi-column rows are permitted; for two floating point values representing latitude and longitude:

 	oceanic-airlines 2018-01-01T00:00:00 ff 37.686751 -122.602227
 	oceanic-airlines 2018-01-01T00:00:01 ff 37.686810 -122.603713